pedroadelino/cydiafixbypedro/README.md

 # cydiafixbypedro
-For white screen problem only.
+For Cydia white screen problem only.